Repulsive fermions and shell effects on the surface of a sphere: Repulsive fermion gas

 \section{Repulsive fermion gas}

-Let us now consider a gas of repulsive interacting fermions on the surface of a sphere.
-Within a path integral formalism (see Appendix \ref{Appendix A}), the grand canonical partition function of the system is given by
+Let us now consider a gas of repulsive interacting fermions on the surface of a sphere in thermal equilibrium at a temperature T. Within a path integral formalism (see Appendix \ref{Appendix A}), the grand canonical partition function of the system is given by

 where

 is the Euclidean action and

 is the Euclidean Lagrangian density per solid angle, namely the Lagrangian density in imaginary time $\tau=it$.
 Notice that the kinetic energy of the atoms is proportional to $\hat{L}^2$, the square of the angular momentum operator, which can be expressed in spherical coordinates